kyma-project/test-infra/development/image-url-helper/README.md

 ### List command flags

-See the list of flags available for the `list` command:
+See the list of flags available for the `list` and `missing` command:

 | Name                      | Required | Description                                                                                          |
 | :------------------------ | :------: | :--------------------------------------------------------------------------------------------------- |